-- Any pregnant member can register for Special Beginnings and is encouraged to be screened for Special Beginnings Care Coordination services. - Registration for Special Beginnings includes general pregnancy education, access to important resources and information on how to obtain pregnancy related Value-Added Services. - Special Beginnings Care Coordination services are available at no cost to BCBSNM members who have been screened and are determined to be an at-risk expectant mother. - The BCBSNM Special Beginnings team is comprised of experienced registered nurses, social workers and health coordinators who strive to offer members access to and coordinate timely interventions by contracted providers during and after pregnancy. - In addition, the BCBSNM Special Beginnings team provides comprehensive Care Coordination to neonates admitted directly to the Neonatal Intensive Care Unit after delivery and up to the first year of life. - Please direct pregnant members to call 888-421-7781 if they have not already enrolled in the program. - Providers can directly refer members to NMCNTLSpecialBeginnings@bcbsnm.com or provide the email for a self-referral. - Program information can also be found on the BCBSNM Special Beginnings website: bcbsnmcommunications.com/special beginnings/2054953/483419.html
+- Any pregnant member can opt-in for Special Beginnings and is encouraged to be screened for Special Beginnings Care Coordination services. - Registration for Special Beginnings includes general pregnancy education, access to important resources and information on how to obtain pregnancy related Value-Added Services. - Special Beginnings Care Coordination services are available at no cost to BCBSNM members who have been screened and are determined to be an expectant mother. - The BCBSNM Special Beginnings team is comprised of experienced registered nurses, social workers and health coordinators who strive to offer members access to and coordinate timely interventions by contracted providers during and after pregnancy. - In addition, the BCBSNM Special Beginnings team also has specialized NICU Transition of Care team that works closely with neonate and family to not only facilitate the inpatient stay, but to ensure safe transition home to include vital services that need to be in place with eventual permanent transition to Care Coordination. - Providers can directly refer members to NMCNTLSpecialBeginnings@bcbsnm.com or provide the email for a self-referral. - Program information can also be found on the BCBSNM Special Beginnings website: bcbsnmcommunications.com/special beginnings/2054953/483419.html